ohiofi/ohiofi.github.io/_posts/2020-07-28-node-twitterbot-directions.md

     ```
     worker: node index.js
     ```
-1. Go to Heroku.
+1. Check that .gitignore is empty.
+Go to Heroku's website.
 New > Create New App.
     ```
     heroku login
     heroku git:remote -a goodnitebot